KatrixReloaded/SoliditySecurityNotes/NOTES.md

 ----------

 - Needs the `echidna_` prefix for every function identifier for Echidna to be able to realize its inputs.
 (PROPERTY TESTING)
-- `echidna-test <test_file_name> --contract <test_contract_name>` for running Echidna.
+- `echidna <test_file_name> --contract <test_contract_name>` for running Echidna.
-- Declare a test function without the echidna prefix, can use `test_`prefix instead, write code for asserting a condition, and run echidna with the following input at the end: `--test-mode assertion`.
+- Declare a test function without the echidna prefix, can use `test_`prefix instead(not necessary), write code for asserting a condition, and run echidna with the following input at the end: `--test-mode assertion`.
 This allows you to add parameters to the test as well.
 (ASSERTION TESTING) [11]
 - Testing system-level invariants require initialization
   - **Simple initialization**
     - Deploy everything in the constructor